Technology

 Absorption

-• Water transfers into Absorbent with 98% salt rejection
+• Water transfers into the absorbent

 • Adjustable water removal percentage